Uberspace/lab/source/guide_mailman-3.rst

  DATABASES = {
     'default': {
-        # Use 'sqlite3', 'postgresql_psycopg2', 'mysql', 'sqlite3' or 'oracle'.
         'ENGINE': 'django.db.backends.mysql',
-        # DB name or path to database file if using sqlite3.
         'NAME': 'isabell_mailman',
-        # The following settings are not used with sqlite3:
         'USER': 'isabell',
         'PASSWORD': '<your mysql password>',
-        # HOST: empty for localhost through domain sockets or '127.0.0.1' for
-        # localhost through TCP.
         'HOST': 'localhost',
-        # PORT: set to empty string for default.
         'PORT': '3306',
-        # OPTIONS: for mysql engine only, do not use with other engines.
         'OPTIONS': {'charset': 'utf8mb4'}  # Enable utf8 4-byte encodings.
     }
  }